The only way to guarantee startup success

 It’s true though, what could top that moment?
 After you’ve proved everything that could be proved, to the critics, to your fans, and even to yourself?

-But what does it mean for you or me, that reaching the pinnacle of success is not only strikingly fleeting, but also unhappy?
+What does it mean for you or me, that reaching the pinnacle of success is not only strikingly fleeting, but also unhappy?
 That tears of joy transmute immediately to tears of sadness, because reaching the peak means by definition your next steps must be downhill?

-What does it mean for you or me, that the same thing is true for startups?
-It’s well-documented that immediately following the “success” of an exit, founders almost inevitably fall into a sadness and even depression, as I’ve written about on this blog.
+The same thing happens at startups.
+It’s well-documented that immediately following the “success” of an exit, founders almost inevitably fall into a sadness and even depression, as I’ve written about before.

 It could mean this is all for nothing.
-That our fleeting moment of noon-time glory is cruelly bookended by years of gut-twisting emotional mountain-climbing in the a.m. and a meandering, permanently unfinished quest for meaning and purpose in the p.m..
+That our fleeting moment of noon-time glory is cruelly bookended by years of gut-twisting emotional mountain-climbing in the a.m. and a meandering, permanently unfinished quest for meaning and purpose in the p.m.

 It does mean this, if you let it.
-The way you let this happen is to believe that the goal is to achieve a single moment of success — a big sale, going public, or passing it on to your daughter.
+The way you let this happen is to believe that the goal is to achieve a single moment of success—a big sale, going public, or passing it on to your daughter.

 Rather, you must understand that it is the building, not the result of that building, that matters.